To help maintain positive experiences when businesses use third parties to manage their Business Profile on Google, we have third-party policies.

 A "Third party (3P)" is an authorized agency that manages business information on a Business Profile for a business they don’t own.
 Examples include:

 - A digital marketing agency.

 - An online ordering, scheduling, or booking provider.

 For individual representatives (such as family members or friends), check these guidelines.

 "End customers" / "clients" are businesses who enter into a contractual agreement with a third party to manage their business information on Google My Business.

-- Comply with Google My Business policies.
+- Follow Business Profile policies.

-It's especially important for small and medium sized businesses—who may not have the resources or expertise of large businesses—to know what they can expect when working with a third party partner.
+It's especially important for small and medium sized businesses—who may not have the resources or expertise of large businesses—to know what they can expect when working with a third-party partner.
 Therefore, all third parties that primarily serve small to medium sized businesses need to share the "Working with a third party" disclosure notice with all of their customers.